 - 1. Agree on a common vocabulary for the project. - 2.
-Develop a vision of the system that describes the problem to be solved by the system, as well as its primary features. - Elicit stakeholders needs in at least five important areas: functionality, usability, reliability, performance, and supportability. - 4.
-Determine what requirement types to use.
+Develop a vision of the system that describes the problem to be solved by the system, as well as its primary features. - 3.
+Elicit stakeholders needs in at least five important areas: functionality, usability, reliability, performance, and supportability.